Fortunately there are a few ways you can configure Google Analytics to track file downloads.

-The previous examples assume a visitor clicks a link on your site to download a file.
-But when a document is directly linked from another site, Google Analytics isn't able to track the download because the tracking code doesn't run.
+The above configuration options require a visitor to click a link on your site to download a file.
+But when a document is directly linked from another site, Google Analytics isn’t able to track the download because the tracking code doesn’t run.
 This applies to files that are directly linked from a blog, a search engine, an email, or any website.

 Here’s an example: go to google.com and search for “form 1040” (or click the following link):

 The same thing happens if you click this link:

 The IRS website uses Google Analytics, and they won’t be able to track your click because the PDF file is accessed directly.